komuw/komu.engineer/blogs/namedPiper/README.md

 ##### TODO:
 A. load test.
 B. unit tests
-C. test on python2 and python3
-D. use async operations on the python3 side(the metrics emitter has to be python2 but collector can be python3)
+C. use async operations on the python3 side(the metrics emitter has to be python2 but collector can be python3)
    I would expect python3 async to perform really well.